-Ryokucha vs Sencha: Japanese Green Tea
+Ryokucha vs. Sencha: Japanese Green Tea

-“Ryokucha (緑茶)”, or Japanese green tea comes in many varieties and various forms, and in Japan, vending machines selling green tea PET bottles can be seen in every corner of the city.
+Ryokucha (緑茶), or Japanese green tea, comes in many varieties and various forms, and in Japan, vending machines selling green tea PET bottles can be seen in every corner of the city.

-The Difference: Ryokucha vs Sencha Green Tea
+Ryokucha vs. Sencha Green Tea

-Ryokucha, literally meaning Green Tea in Japanese, is the word for Japanese green tea in general, which includes Sencha, Matcha, Hojicha, Bancha, and Gyokuro.
-Ryokucha is unfermented tea processed from raw green tea leaves.
+Ryokucha, meaning Green Tea in Japanese, is the word for Japanese green tea in general, including Sencha, Matcha, Hojicha, Bancha, and Gyokuro.

-Sencha is a type of Ryokucha.
-The green tea leaves of Sencha are grown without blocking the sunlight through the entire cultivation process.
-The picked leaves are first steamed, then rolled, shaped, and dried.
+The tea leaves are grown without blocking the sunlight through the cultivation process.
+After being picked, they are first steamed, then rolled, shaped, and dried.

 The resultant Sencha tea has a moderately astringent taste and refreshing aroma.
 It is the most loved tea in Japan, accounting for about 80 percent of the green tea produced in the country.